Enzuz-s/YouTube-/README.md

 * Thumbnails will be moved to a different folder

 # To Skip Private video
-* you need to edit line 905 or
+* you need to edit line 905 in YoutubeDL.py
 ``` python
 raise DownloadError(message, exc_info)
 to # raise DownloadError(message, exc_info)